kkinnear/zprint/doc/graalvm.md

   then I could download graalvm.
 Kind of a pain, but then -- what is 55ms startup worth?
   2. Unpack it into a directory, remember the path and version of graalvm for later.
-  3. Download the latest `zprint-filter-0.4.9` and the `build.zprintm` script from the releases area of zprint on GitHub.
+  3. Download the latest `zprint-filter-0.4.10` and the `build.zprintm` script from the releases area of zprint on GitHub.
+  4. Make the `build.zprintm` script executable: `chmod +x build.zprintm`
-  4. Run the `build.zprintm` script:
+  5. Run the `build.zprintm` script:

 ```
 ./build.zprintm  path-to-graalvm path-to-zprint-filter name-of-output